py2many/py2many/README.md

 It generates unidiomatic non-optimized code with lots of unnecessary allocations, but can reduce amount of typing needed.

-On the other hand, some Python features like tuples and slices lay out nicely when transpiling.

 Only small subset of Python is supported right now and the end goal is to support common cases at least as a placeholders.

 Based on Lukas Martinelli [Py14](https://github.com/lukasmartinelli/py14) and [Py14/python-3](https://github.com/ProgVal/py14/tree/python-3) branch by Valentin Lorentz.